Devhoven/SEM-Lab/README.md

 # SEM-Lab
-This is a GUI for the DSM 940 A SEM
+This is a GUI which works with the DSM 940 A SEM